Mango Groove (album)

 Mango Groove is the self-titled debut album of Mango Groove, a South African pop fusion band whose sound is influenced by township music.
 Seven of the eleven songs on the album were released as singles.
 The album sold extremely well, breaking national sales records and maintaining a high rank in the radio charts for a year.
 The band dedicated the album to Mickey Vilakazi, a bandmate who died in June 1988.

 Although the material won multiple awards from the South African Broadcasting Corporation, including "Best Album", the SABC censored the music video for the song "Hellfire", which had an anti-apartheid message.
+"Hellfire", the only song on the album written by Mickey Vilakazi, opens the album.